zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

 Let's say that you want to roll out an update to the graphics drivers or the OS on one of the configurations like the Linux NVIDIA bots.
-In order to verify that the new driver or OS won't destabilize Chromium's commit queue, it's necessary to run the new driver or OS on one of the waterfalls for a day or two to make sure the tests are reliably green before rolling out the driver or OS update.
+In order to verify that the new driver or OS won't destabilize Monyhar's commit queue, it's necessary to run the new driver or OS on one of the waterfalls for a day or two to make sure the tests are reliably green before rolling out the driver or OS update.
 To do this: